 His work in Parliament on civil liberties and the Rule of Law was recognised by two awards - Parliamentarian of the Year in 2005 and in 2014 by a Lifetime Achievement award from Liberty.
 He has specialised on issues relating to Law and Order, civil liberties and international affairs as well as having an interest in environmental issues.

-He is married to Caroline, also a barrister and they have two sons at university.
+He is married to Caroline, also a barrister and they have two sons.
 He has been a deputy church warden.
 He is bilingual in French, enjoys mountain walking, scuba diving, skiing and architecture in his spare time.

 Dominic Grieve: My work in Parliament